neslahq/DocsSearch/README.md

-# Google Docs RAG Search
+# DocsSearch

 This open-source Python software allows users to search across their Google Docs files and get LLM-generated responses using a RAG (Retrieval-Augmented Generation) architecture.
+For privacy reasons, this was originally designed to be used with a local LLM model like Llama, but can also be configured to work with models from non-local providers such as OpenAI, Anthropic, or Google, providing flexibility in deployment options.

 ## Features